 Pachinko: A Review

-Min Jin Lee‘s Pachinko tells an earnest and heartfelt saga that encompasses nearly 80 years in the lives of one family.
-The story follows Sunja, the daughter of a Korean innkeeper, who marries a virtual stranger after a love affair with an older man leaves her pregnant and adrift.
-What could devolve into either melodrama or tawdriness does neither, as Pachinko deftly examines the little generosities that even the worst among us are capable of.
-Continue reading
+Set against the backdrop of Japanese occupation, Min Jin Lee's Pachinko tells an earnest and heartfelt saga that encompasses nearly 80 years in the lives of one family.
+The story follows Sunja, the daughter of a Korean innkeeper, who marries a virtual stranger after a love affair with an older man leaves her pregnant and … Continue reading Pachinko: A Review

 The Underground Railroad: A Review